2022 United States state legislative elections

 The 2022 United States state legislative elections were held on November 8, 2022, for 88 state legislative chambers in 46 states.
 Across the fifty states, approximately 56 percent of all upper house seats and 92 percent of all lower house seats were up for election.
 Additionally, six territorial chambers were up in four territories and the District of Columbia.
 These midterm elections coincided with other state and local elections, including gubernatorial elections in multiple states.

 Prior to the elections, Democrats held 14 trifectas (control of the governor's office and legislative chambers), Republicans held 23 trifectas, and 13 states held a divided government.
 These were the first elections affected by the 2020 redistricting cycle, which reapportioned state legislatures based on data from the 2020 United States census.

-This is the first midterm election since 1934 in which the party of the incumbent president did not lose any state legislative chambers to the opposition.
+Democrats made unexpected gains in state legislatures across the country, flipping four chambers.
+This was the first midterm election since 1934 in which the party of the incumbent president did not lose any state legislative chambers to the opposition.